FormulaMonks/kurt/packages/kurt-cache/README.md

 ## Examples

-[This example code](../../examples/basic/src/openai.ts) shows how to set up and use Kurt with OpenAI.
+[This example code](../../examples/basic/src/cache.ts) shows how to set up and use KurtCache with KurtOpenAI (though it also works with other adapters).